aws-samples/scte-marker-reporting-tools-for-medialive-users/README.md

 CloudWatch Insights query to generate a detailed report of processed SCTE markers from MediaLive logs.
 Includes Avail IDs, Pre-roll times, splice types, output details and more.

+Your channel will need the logging level set to INFO or DEBUG so that it sends the relevant messages to CloudWatch.

 Find the report [query here](https://raw.githubusercontent.com/aws-samples/scte-marker-reporting-tools-for-medialive-users/main/SCTE%20Marker%20detailed%20report%20query.txt?token=GHSAT0AAAAAACNDCHFHQZKUVSNC7QVIGLFEZN26BPA).
 Just copy & paste into your CloudWatch console.